sagefy/sagefy/docs/Ideas.md

 * Relate information to prior information.
 * Task the learner with organizational challenges.
 * Use technology to automate organization.
+* Keep the learner aware of their progress.

 ### How does Sagefy implement this idea?